 Antigua Guatemala Travel Guide

-Antigua in Guatemala is one of the oldest and prettiest colonial cities in Latin America, situated in a valley between three volcanoes.
-The setting is beautiful but hazardous, the town having experienced 16 earthquakes, frequent floods and a number of fires.
-It was the country's capital until 1776 when, after sustaining severe damage in a series of devastating earthquakes, the capital was moved to the present day Guatemala City, 30 miles (48km) away.
+Antigua is reminiscent of an old colonial city in Latin America, the Spanish-Baroque buildings set in a valley between three volcanoes.
+Hazard is the price of beauty in Antigua, the town having experienced multiple earthquakes, frequent floods and a number of devastating fires over the centuries.
+It was the country's capital until 1776 when, after sustaining severe damage in a series of earthquakes, the capital moved to the present day Guatemala City, 30 miles (48km) away.

-In colonial times Antigua was considered to be one of the most splendid cities of the Spanish Empire and was the principal city in Central America.
-Today it remains an enchanting place with remnants of a prosperous past.
-It is a delight to wander down the quaint traffic-free cobbled streets, past single storey multi-coloured buildings and mansions, magnificent churches, monasteries and convents.
-Plazas, inner courtyards and fountains are pretty reminders of the Spanish legacy.
-The town has been protected as a UNESCO World Heritage Site and is a popular destination for visitors.
-Buildings of interest include the Iglesia de San Francisco, La Merced and the Las Capuchinas.
+During the height of its popularity as a colonial outpost, it was the headquarters of Central America's most important administrators, as well as a religious centre in the region, with over 30 resident monastic orders.
+Today it is a fascinating journey into the past down the quaint traffic-free cobbled streets, past multi-coloured buildings and mansions, magnificent churches, monasteries and convents.
+Plazas, inner courtyards and fountains are all well-preserved remnants of the Spanish legacy in the Americas.
+The town is protected as a UNESCO World Heritage Site and is a popular destination for visitors.
+Buildings of interest include the Iglesia de San Francisco, La Merced and the Las Capuchinas ruins.

-Antigua becomes extremely busy during the Easter celebrations of Semana Santa, when people from all over the region flock to see the colourful street processions.
-The rest of the time it has a relaxed and convivial atmosphere with a strong indigenous culture, prevalent in the Sunday market.
+Antigua becomes extremely busy during the Easter celebrations of Semana Santa (Holy Week), when people from all over the region flock to see the colourful street processions.
+The rest of the time, it has a relaxed and convivial atmosphere with a strong indigenous culture, prevalent in the Sunday market.
 It is also a popular place to learn Spanish at one of the many language schools, and most students are able to stay with a local family as part of the learning experience.
-For the more adventurous the three volcano peaks offer superb hiking opportunities and views, and many tour operators in town offer trips to the surrounding countryside, as well as excursions to the only active volcano in the region, Volcán Pacaya.
+For the more adventurous, the three volcano peaks offer superb hiking opportunities and views, and many tour operators in town offer trips to the surrounding countryside, as well as excursions to Volcán Pacaya, one of only two active volcanoes in the region.
 Villages nearby, like San Antonio Aguascalientes, offer visitors a closer look at indigenous life and are centres for beautiful hand-woven textiles.

 Become our Antigua Guatemala Travel Expert